 Nationals from China, Afghanistan, Cameroon, Ethiopia, Ghana, Iraq, Liberia, Nigeria, Palestine, Somalia, Swaziland and Zimbabwe are requested to get visa before arriving in Nepal.

-A Tourist entry visa can be obtained for the duration of your visit, up to ninety days at any one time from the Nepalese Embassy or Consulate or other mission offices or immigration offices located on entry points in Nepal.
-To save your valuable time Tourist Visas can also be applied for and obtained from The Nepalese Consulate in your home country.
+A Tourist entry visa can be obtained for the duration of your visit, upto ninty days at any one time from the Nepalese Embassy or Consulate or other mission offices or immigration offices located on entry points in Nepal.
+Please check for update / online visa information: http://www.nepalimmigration.gov.np/

 In places where lodges are operating, we give more priority to local people.
 Where no lodge facilities are available, we camp, using kerosene stoves to alleviate deforestation.
 We actively work to protect the environment by bringing all our rubbish back and follow the rules of National parks.
 In addition, we have been supporting needy children for their education by finding regular sponsorship.
 We are also helping a group of 26 orphan children in a Kathmandu Orphanage (HCMC) Helpless Children Mother Center for their accommodation and education.